corysabol/samuraiwtf/README.md

-# samuraiwtf
+# samuraiwtf ultralight edition

+## What is this?
+And how does it relate to the main SamuraiWTF build?
+This is my personal experimental fork.
+It exists for the pursuit of ideas that aren't necessarily compatible with the upstream at this time.
+If you're actually teaching a class, I recommend using the upstream version instead.

+**To download an OVA to import a full virtual machine, visit https://tiny.si/samurai.

+A [video tutorial](https://www.youtube.com/watch?v=3a3qOFubfGg) is available showing how to install from OVA.
 **Want to Contribute?
 See section at the end of this readme**

-The purpose behind this project is to migrate the SamuraiWTF (http://www.samurai-wtf.org), which until now has been maintained as a monolithic virtual machine, to a "packageable" distribution system.
-The current direction of choice is Vagrant with a VirtualBox provider, which is the effort in this master branch.
-Alternative efforts can be found in other branches.

-**To download an OVA to import a full virtual machine, visit https://tiny.si/samurai.

-A [video tutorial](https://www.youtube.com/watch?v=3a3qOFubfGg) is available showing how to install from OVA.

 ## Prerequisites
 - Vagrant - https://www.vagrantup.com/